dgatf/msrc_arduino/README.md

 (4) Teensy LC is not 5v tolerant.
 If using with Castle is preferred Teensy 3.2, which is 5v tolerant
 (5) Arduino Pro Mini and Pololu ATmega328PB requires a USB-TTL programmer for flashing

-ATmega boards at 5v (16Mhz) may not read properly serial port when using ESC serial or GPS as they use 3.3v logic level and Arduino 5v.
-In this case if using 5v it is better without USB (Pro Mini) and/or use software serial.
-If using ATmega board, is preferred 3.3v (8Mhz) boards

 Which board should I choose?

 Board required if using:

-- ESC Castle: Teensy2, Micro or Teensy LC
+- ESC Castle: Teensy2, Micro, Pololu ATmega328PB or Teensy LC
 - Receiver serial with ESC serial and GPS serial: Pololu ATmega328PB, Teensy LC/3.x

 Teensy LC is recommended if using: